gwsetra/Technical_2/README.md

 ## 🎯 Understanding Business Goals and Expectations

-Before diving into technical details, it may be important to start by defining the Business Objective and Key Results (OKRs).
-Establishing these can guide decisions about technical requirements during the design process.
+Before diving into technical details, it is important to start by defining the Business Objective and Key Results (OKRs).
+Establishing these will provide guidance about technical requirements during the design process.
 Below is an example of Business OKRs:

 #### Objective 1: Enhance Understanding of Consumer Behaviour
 - ***Key Result 1:*** Conduct user journey mapping for 80% of app users by the end of Q3.